Skip to main content

 Warnings and Precautions

-Warnings and precautions for OJEMDA1
+Warnings and precautions for OJEMDA1,2

-The safety population described in warnings and precautions reflects exposure to OJEMDA taken orally once weekly at a dosage based on body surface area in 140 patients with R/R pLGG or advanced solid tumors harboring a RAF alteration and a flat dosage of 600 mg in 32 adult patients with advanced solid tumors until disease progression or intolerable toxicity.
+The safety population described in warnings and precautions reflects exposure to OJEMDA taken orally once weekly at a dose based on body surface area in 143 patients with relapsed or refractory pediatric LGG or advanced solid tumors harboring a RAF alteration and a flat dose of 600 mg in 32 adult patients with advanced solid tumors until disease progression or intolerable toxicity.

 Hemorrhage